Melitopol history

 Author: Alex Maltsev

-The climate in Melitopol and Melitopol district is moderately continental with hot, dry summers, frequent droughts, relatively cold winters with little snow.
-The average annual temperature is +9.4 C. The average air temperature in the coldest month (January) ranges from -3.5 to -4.5 C, the warmest - (July), from +22.5 to +23.5 C.
+The average annual temperature is +9.4 degrees Celsius.
+The average air temperature in the coldest month (January) ranges from -3.5 to -4.5 degrees C, the warmest - (July), from +22.5 to +23.5 degrees C.

 The city has three universities:

-Melitopol State Pedagogical University
+- State Pedagogical University,

-Melitopol Institute of Ecology and Social Technologies
+- Institute of Ecology and Social Technologies.

 “Kamennaya Mogila” has 87 grottoes and caves; thousands of ancient drawings and symbols (petroglyphs) can be found in 65 of them.
 The chronology of petroglyphs covers a vast period from the late Paleolithic era to the Middle Ages (from the 24-22 thousand years BC to the 10th-12th centuries).

 No remains of human settlements were found near the place or in close proximity to it.
-On this basis, the researchers concluded that “Stone Grave” was used exclusively for religious purposes, as a sanctuary.
+On this basis, researchers concluded that “Stone Grave” was used exclusively for religious purposes, as a sanctuary.

 The comments of our visitors